João Gonçalves Zarco and Tristão Vaz Teixeira discovered the island of Porto Santo in 1418 during the reign of Dom João I of Portugal.

 Nowadays many tourists seek out Porto Santo to enjoy relaxing holidays as the island still maintains an air of tranquillity.
 Due to its isolation some of the good old-fashioned traditions of the first settlers could be kept.
 The moderate climate felt all year round is also a major attraction.

 Tourism has given Porto Santo an economic dynamism, which has been growing year by year.
 The construction of its excellent airport in 1960, further expanded in 1973, was an important factor to the island's economic and tourism expansion.
-The existing hotels provide a good accommodation standard and a wide range of outdoor leisure activities such as tennis, volleyball, windsurfing, island tours, etc.
+The existing hotels provide a good accommodation standard and a wide range of outdoor leisure activities such as tennis, volleyball, windsurfing, island tours, among other activities.

 The gastronomy, specialized in local dishes, can be enjoyed in several restaurants, from modern to typical, all of which allowing the visitor to make the dream of a perfect holiday come true.